 This is important, as after your initial or subsequent consultations with Dr Michael, your visual system, while in transition, can switch back to its old patterns based on experience, habit and wearing your old glasses.
 A person can be locked into a way of seeing which can make adaptation to the new form of prescription difficult.
 A prismatic integration is a reset and eye work up using light at both conscious and subconscious levels.

 Even if you feel you see reasonably well by just putting your new glasses on yourself, you may be missing a small part of the clearer vision that could be obtained if you had experienced the prismatic integration.
 It is also important that the frame is adjusted and sitting correctly on your face.
-Understandably, coming to collect your prescription can be difficult for people from far-away places, but please call our South Yarra practice and ask to speak to Dr Michael if you suspect any difficulty in adapting to your new lenses and he will endeavour to help via a call or Skype session.
+Understandably, coming to collect your prescription can be difficult for people from far-away places, but please call our Docklands practice and ask to speak to Dr Michael if you suspect any difficulty in adapting to your new lenses and he will endeavour to help via a call or Skype session.

 The dynamic realignment of binocular vision anomalies including lazy eyes – amblyopia, eye movement disorders, turned eyes – tropias and Visual Personal Training for high performance in sport and cognitive demand of study and work.